-- 97. This contention was rejected by both the FTT and the UT, for the same reason.
-Each Tribunal was satisfied that, on the true construction of section 832 of ICTA, the second occurrence of the word "business" in paragraph (b) should be read as referring to whichever "trade, profession, vocation or other business" in the first part of the paragraph was under consideration, and did not envisage the possibility that the accounts of a trade could be subsumed in the accounts of a preceding non-trading business.
+[97] This contention was rejected by both the FTT and the UT, for the same reason.
+Each tribunal was satisfied that, on the true construction of s 832 of a ICTA, the second occurrence of the word 'business' in para (b) should be read as referring to whichever 'trade, profession, vocation or other business' in the first part of the paragraph was under consideration, and did not envisage the possibility that the accounts of a trade could be subsumed in the accounts of a preceding non-trading business.
 In my judgment, that construction is plainly correct.
-As the FTT put it in [498] of the FTT Decision, the period in section 832(b) "cannot encompass any time when the trade is not conducted: accounts of the trade can only reflect a period when the trade was being carried on". - 98.
-I also agree with the UT, when they said at [140] of the UT Decision:
+As the FTT put it in [498] of the FTT Decision, the period in s 832(b) 'cannot encompass any time when the trade is not conducted: accounts of the trade can only reflect a period when the trade was being carried on'.

+[98] I also agree with the UT, when they said at [140] of the UT Decision ([2015] STC 2135):

-"We consider that the interpretation for which Mr Furness contends lacks logic.
+'We consider that the interpretation for which Mr Furness contends lacks logic.
 It amounts to saying that a period when a business existed but before it started trading must be regarded as a period of account for the trade simply because the accounts are drawn up to cover the pre-trading period.
-As Mr Tallon suggested, that introduces an element of arbitrariness to the definition of period of account."
+As Mr Tallon suggested, that introduces an element of arbitrariness to the definition of period of account.'

-Put shortly, it makes no sense to say that, even though one is required to consider a trade, one can nevertheless look at accounts of something other than the trade when ascertaining the "relevant period" for the purposes of section 138(6).
+Put shortly, it makes no sense to say that, even though one is required to consider a trade, one can nevertheless look at accounts of something other than the trade when ascertaining the 'relevant period' for the purposes of s 138(6).

-99. It follows that I would dismiss the appeal on this issue too.
+[99] It follows that I would dismiss the appeal on this issue too.